All the Best (book)

-All the Best: My Life in Letters and Other Writings is a 1999 compilation of his writings by former U.S. President George H. W. Bush.
+All the Best: My Life in Letters and Other Writings is a 1999 compilation of writings by former U.S. President George H. W. Bush.
 The book is a collection of letters, diary entries, and memos, in the structure of an autobiography.
 The letters begin during Bush's service as a pilot in the United States Navy during World War II, and end shortly after Bush's son Jeb's election as Governor of Florida in 1998.